This Sweet Sickness: Reception

 Writing in The New York Times, Anthony Boucher called the novel "an impressive psychological study".
 He wrote:

 Adaptations

 This Sweet Sickness was adapted in 1962 for an episode of the anthology television series The Alfred Hitchcock Hour.
-The episode, titled "Annabel," starred Dean Stockwell as David Kelsey.
+The episode, titled "Annabel," starred Dean Stockwell as David Kelsey and Susan Oliver as Annabel.
 The novel was also the basis for the 1977 French-language film Dites-lui que je l'aime (Tell Her I Love Her), starring Gérard Depardieu as David, which Highsmith did not like.

 Matt Damon, who starred in the 1999 film adaptation of Highsmith's novel The Talented Mr. Ripley, expressed interest in writing "a really strict adaptation" of This Sweet Sickness.